 \Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
-It is not the third term of an institution operating on a trimester system or the fourth term of an institution operating on a quarter calendar system.
+It is not the third term of an institution operating on a quarter calendar system.
 The institution may have 2 or more sessions occurring in the summer months.
 Some schools, such as vocational and beauty schools, have year-round classes with no separate summer session.